-The federation partnered with the industrial park to protect 500 feet of shoreline through their living shoreline restoration projects.
+The Federation partnered with the industrial park to protect 500 feet of shoreline through their living shoreline restoration projects.

 Five Techniques on Display